 Most importantly, you’ll want to focus on your specific target topics (i.e., what you’re going to talk about).
 Your blogs need to be interesting and informational to your audience and open for comments.
 Again, think about what is relevant to your customers and prospective customers.

 A vlog (or video blog) is a blog that contains video content.
 Vlogs, for the most part are not set up to make money.
 As a result, video bloggers are free to make their content about whatever they desire in this case it would be your real estate business.
-It is easy to create a video blog for free with a camcorder, editing software and a high-speed internet connection you are well on your way.
+It is easy to create a video blog for free with a phone or camera, editing software, and a high-speed internet connection you are well on your way.
+However, don't be afraid to hire a video production company who can get the job done right.

 A podcast is an audio file made available online for downloading or streaming to a computer or mobile device.
 Typically, podcasts are offered in episodes which a user can set up to automatically download.